 There are few players in the game that end up with an actual role named after them, but Claude Makélélé was one such person despite being seen in some eyes as a mere water carrier for the more talented players within the teams he played, insignificant in the grand scheme of things.
 Those who thought that couldn’t have been more mistaken.

 Makélélé, born in 1975 in the now Democratic Republic of Congo – once a Belgian colony, came to France as a young child and gained citizenship before honing his valuable football skills there.
 He first came to prominence with a Nantes team that in 1995 won the French title and reached the semi-finals of the Champions League.
-Back then the adopted Frenchman was initially known as a right-winger before his coach – Jean-Claude Suaudeau – realised that Makélélé was better at stopping others than he was a dribbling or passing, and with that his game blossomed.
+Back then the adopted Frenchman was initially known as a right-winger before his coach – Jean-Claude Suaudeau – realised that Makélélé was better at stopping others than he was at dribbling or passing, and with that, his game blossomed.
 A spell at Marseille followed, but he was in the south of France just one season before a move to Spain and Celta Vigo really kick-started his career.

 At the north-western Spanish club, he truly came to the fore in the holding midfielder role through eye-catching European wins over Liverpool, Juventus and Benfica.
 It brought the Frenchman to the attention of Europe’s glitterati and possibly the biggest of them all – Real Madrid – during their famous Galactico era.